 - a comprehensive assessment with a member of an Aged Care Assessment Team (ACAT) for more complex support at home.

-Find out more about eligibility and assessment to access help at home services.
+Find out more about how assessment works.

 - There is no cost for your assessment to determine if you are eligible to receive help at home services.